paulbarbu/dotophp/docs/INSTALL.md

 4. Create a new database
 5. `cd` into dotophp/docs and type the following command to populate the database:
 `source ./schema.sql`
-6. `cd` into dotophp/src and edit `mysql_config.php` according to your connection details
+6. `cd` into dotophp/src/mysql and edit `connect.php` according to your connection details
 7. That's it, access it through the web browser

-TODO: edit #6 when the special module is created